 Your white balance should be one of the first things you do, because it will affect every single decision you make from there on out.

-You will want to use scopes (Waveform, Parade, Histogram, Vectroscope) to give you some extra value color information that you didn’t see initially.
+You will want to use scopes (Waveform, Parade, Histogram, Vectroscope) to give you some extra value color info that you didn’t see initially.

 Check out this video to see a demonstration of scopes.